mmamaev/timeboard/doc/source/doing_calculations.rst

     >>> ivl.count(duty='any')
     7

+.. _measuring-worktime:

 Measuring work time
 -------------------

-The source of the information about workshifts' work time is determined by :py:attr:`.Timeboard.worktime_source` attribute.
+The source of the information about workshifts' work time is determined by :py:class:`.Timeboard`\ .\ :py:attr:`worktime_source` attribute.

 :py:meth:`.Interval.worktime` method returns the sum of the work times of the workshifts with the specified duty.
 If the interval does not contain workshifts with this duty, the method returns zero.